 In other words, in recent months many companies have accepted more cyber risk — whether they are aware of it or not.
 This increased exposure will either need to be remediated, or might later be exploited by cyber criminals.

 Even before the pandemic, companies’ confidence in their cyber defense was at an all time low, down from 36% in 2017 to 31% in 2019, according to the Marsh Microsoft 2019 Global Cyber Risk Survey.

 Contractors should consider conducting a post-COVID-19 risk assessment, to understand how changing work patterns have affected their cybersecurity.

 The pandemic has, of course, focused all companies’ minds on their workforce, particularly employee wellbeing.
 Before the pandemic, the construction industry already had above average rates of divorce and suicide; mental health therefore needs to remain a focus for the industry once the worst of the pandemic is over.

 On a positive note, the industry could potentially use the recent changes to ways of working to diversify its workforce.
 The pandemic has plunged the industry into the quickest and deepest possible experiment in flexible working — which has proved a success.
 Construction companies’ ability to adapt to these changes, and so quickly, could make the industry more accessible and attractive to a larger talent pool.

-More generally, companies that embrace the current challenges to develop and adopt new processes and capabilities to protect their workers, minimize future project disruptions, comply with government regulations and restriction, while managing clients and suppliers, will be best suited to weather the storm and may actually emerge stronger.
-With the current turbulence comes an opportunity for positive long-lasting change.
+More generally, companies that embrace the current challenges to develop and adopt new processes and capabilities to protect their workers, minimise future project disruptions, comply with government regulations and restriction, while managing clients and suppliers, will be best suited to weather the storm and may actually emerge stronger.
+With the current turbulence comes an opportunity for positive long lasting change.